bgonzalezbustamante/academic-kickstart/Netlify/content/publication/2022-07-11-ministerial-stability-during-presidential-approval-crises.md

 ---
-title: 'Ministerial Stability During Presidential Approval Crises: The Moderating Effect of Ministers' Attributes on Dismissals in Brazil and Chile'
+title: 'Ministerial Stability During Presidential Approval Crises: The Moderating Effect of Ministers Attributes on Dismissals in Brazil and Chile'
 date: '2022-07-12'
 slug: ministerial-stability-during-presidential-approval-crises
 ## categories: []